VineFortuna/MinezoneCore/readme.md

 ## Project Goals

-The goal of TheArchive-Core is to recreate the feeling of older, iconic Minecraft minigame servers while adding custom improvements, cleaner systems, and original kit design.
+The goal of Minezone-Core is to recreate the feeling of older, iconic Minecraft minigame servers while adding custom improvements, cleaner systems, and original kit design.

 This project aims to:
 - capture the fun of classic Minecraft PvP minigames